diem/client-sdk-python/mini-wallet.md

 ```
 You may need to use quotes `pip install 'diem[all]'`.

-To include in a pip requirements.txt file:
+To include the Diem MiniWallet in a pip requirements.txt file add:
 ```
 diem[all]>=1.2.6
 ```

-Once the command above has run, the `dmw` cli will be installed in your pip enviroment.
+Once the pip install command above has run, the `dmw` cli will be installed in your pip enviroment.

 To see available sub-commands:
 ```